dgroomes/mongodb-playground/incremental/README.md

   be implemented.
 Will it require an awkward implementation?
 Note: this could be considered a de-duplication example because we have to de-duplicate the two data points for 01001: we have to toss the old population data and use the new data.
 Note: this will require re-thinking the "_id" used for the documents because Mongo will reject documents with the same ID.
-* IN PROGRESS Illustrate the performance advantage between incremental and non-incremental.
+* DONE Illustrate the performance advantage between incremental and non-incremental.
 This will require quite a bit of code especially around generating test data.
 I think a lot of test data will be needed.
 If there is too little test data, I think the execution times between incremental and non-incremental will be negligible because a lot of time is spent in the "fixed costs" of NodeJS startup and MongoDB query parsing and data fetching.
 These fixed costs should instead be amortized across a